Nonlysosomal muscle glycogenoses

 Laboratory features.
 EMG is myopathic, and muscle biopsy findings are nonspecific.
 Rimmed vacuoles are lacking and, in particular, no pathology of myofibrillar myopathy type is present in ABD filaminopathy, whereas an occasional rimmed vacuole and some myofibrillar disorganization can be observed in C-terminal filaminopathy.
 CK levels are normal or mildly (up to 8 times) elevated.

 Molecular genetics.
 Few genetic abnormalities linked to oculopharyngeal distal myopathy have been identified.
-Expansion of GGC repeat in GIPC1 was found in few families with oculopharyngeal distal myopathy and multiple sporadic cases (11).
-Saito and colleagues reported CGG repeat expansion in LRP12 in a father and son with adult onset oculopharyngeal distal myopathy (76).
-CGG expansion in NOTCH2NLC was found to be associated with oculopharyngeal distal myopathy with peripheral and central neurologic manifestations (62).
-Pathological evidence of similar neurologic and systemic involvement was found in an autopsy of patient with LRP12 CGG expansion (76).
+Expansion of GGC repeat in GIPC1 was found in few families with oculopharyngeal distal myopathy and multiple sporadic cases (12).
+Saito and colleagues reported CGG repeat expansion in LRP12 in a father and son with adult onset oculopharyngeal distal myopathy (78).
+CGG expansion in NOTCH2NLC was found to be associated with oculopharyngeal distal myopathy with peripheral and central neurologic manifestations (64).
+Pathological evidence of similar neurologic and systemic involvement was found in an autopsy of patient with LRP12 CGG expansion (78).
+Zeng and colleagues reported GGC repeat expansion in RILPL1 as the cause of oculopharyngeal distal myopathy type 4 in two families from central China (101).

 Laboratory features.
 EMG is myopathic with no clear findings of neuropathy on electrophysiological studies despite the late clinical finding of mild distally decreased sensation.
 Muscle biopsy findings are myopathic without rimmed vacuoles.
 CK levels are mildly to moderately elevated.

 Laboratory features.
-EMG is myopathic and muscle biopsy findings reported in 1 patient showed a few ragged red fibers.
+EMG is myopathic and muscle biopsy findings reported in one patient showed a few ragged red fibers.
 CK levels are slightly elevated.
 Brain MRI was reportedly normal.

 Molecular genetics.
 Multiple deletions of mtDNA were present in the muscle biopsy, leading to a search for genes responsible for mtDNA replication.
 Two different novel mutations in the polymerase domain of POLG1 were identified.

 Symptoms and signs.
-Early childhood onset of distal lower limb weakness presented in 6 patients from Germany (5 patients were related), with calf atrophy and inability to walk on their toes (91).
-There was also a case of adult onset in a Brazilian patient with more predominant anterior compartment involvement (82).
+Early childhood onset of distal lower limb weakness presented in six patients from Germany (five patients were related), with calf atrophy and inability to walk on their toes (93).
+There was also a case of adult onset in a Brazilian patient with more predominant anterior compartment involvement (84).
 The inheritance pattern is autosomal dominant.

 Symptoms and signs.
 One patient was reported with childhood onset hand stiffness but weakness in the hands in late adulthood involving finger extensors and sparing finger flexors.
-He also has jaw contracture (44).
-Subsequently, 3 families with calf predominant myopathy were reported to have RYR1 mutations without any episode of malignant hyperthermia or rhabdomyolysis (39).
-The majority (8 out of 10 cases) had evidence of Achilles tendon tightness, and 3 had additionally mild proximal muscle weakness.
+He also has jaw contracture (46).
+Subsequently, three families with calf predominant myopathy were reported to have RYR1 mutations without any episode of malignant hyperthermia or rhabdomyolysis (41).
+The majority (8 out of 10 cases) had evidence of Achilles tendon tightness, and three had additionally mild proximal muscle weakness.

 Laboratory features.
 CK was mildly elevated in the first reported patient, but in the later report some family members had elevation up to 10 times the upper normal limit.
 EMG showed irritative myopathic changes in most patients.
 Muscle biopsy of the first reported patient showed features consistent with centronuclear myopathy and radial distribution of sarcoplasmic strands.
 In the family members with predominantly calf myopathy, muscle biopsies showed increased central nucleation and core pathology.

 Symptoms and signs.
-Six patients from 4 independent families were reported (57).
-The 3 pediatric patients had proximal and distal weakness.
-The 3 adult patients had weakness limited to distal muscles with anterior leg compartment being more affected than the posterior leg compartment (30) Adult patients onset of weakness was in the fourth decade, but they had mild transient motor delay in childhood that did not affect function in the second or third decades.
+Six patients from four independent families were reported (59).
+The three pediatric patients had proximal and distal weakness.
+The three adult patients had weakness limited to distal muscles with anterior leg compartment being more affected than the posterior leg compartment (31). onset of weakness in adult patients was in the fourth decade, but they had mild transient motor delay in childhood that did not affect function in the second or third decades.
 Five patients had joint hyperlaxity.

 Laboratory features.
 CK was normal in all patients.
 EMG showed myopathic changes in most patients.
 Two patients underwent muscle biopsy.
 One muscle biopsy was normal, and the other one showed type 1 fiber predominance and ring fibers in addition to nonspecific myopathic changes.

 Molecular genetics.
 Disruptive recessive mutations in the nebulin gene cause severe and classic nemaline myopathy.
-Patients with this milder distal phenotype have 2 missense mutations in the large gene (95).
+Patients with this milder distal phenotype have two missense mutations in the large gene (97).

-Park and colleagues reported 4 patients from 2 unrelated Korean families who presented with early onset distal weakness and mild facial weakness but no bulbar involvement.
+Park and colleagues reported four patients from two unrelated Korean families who presented with early onset distal weakness and mild facial weakness but no bulbar involvement.
 Whole exome sequencing showed ADSSL1 mutation, which was found to be pathogenic through in vitro and in vivo assays using myoblast cells and zebrafish models.
 The patients had more anterior leg compartment involvement clinically, but the MRI showed more fatty replacement in the gastrocnemius muscles.
 Onset was between 13 and 15 years of age, and CK was mildly elevated.
-Muscle biopsy revealed rimmed vacuoles in 3 patients and only chronic myopathic changes in the fourth patient (65).
+Muscle biopsy revealed rimmed vacuoles in three patients and only chronic myopathic changes in the fourth patient (67).

 Symptoms and signs.
-Onset of symptoms is between 15 to 25 years of age with weakness and atrophy of the calf muscles (55; 56).
-The anterior lower leg muscles are occasionally affected at onset (35).
-Proximal muscles in legs and arms are always involved later, and the 2 phenotypes of dysferlinopathy, Miyoshi myopathy, and LGMD2B eventually merge into one (36).
-Hamstring muscle groups are usually weaker than the quadriceps, and the deltoid is usually spared even with biceps atrophy (47; 74).
+Onset of symptoms is between 15 to 25 years of age with weakness and atrophy of the calf muscles (57; 58).
+The anterior lower leg muscles are occasionally affected at onset (36).
+Proximal muscles in legs and arms are always involved later, and the two phenotypes of dysferlinopathy, Miyoshi myopathy, and LGMD2B eventually merge into one (37).
+Hamstring muscle groups are usually weaker than the quadriceps, and the deltoid is usually spared even with biceps atrophy (49; 76).
 About one third of patients can no longer walk within 10 years from onset.
-Miyoshi myopathy patients were first reported from Japan and have later been diagnosed in many populations, with an overall frequency of dysferlinopathies of 1 in 1 million.
+Patients with Miyoshi myopathy were first reported from Japan and have later been diagnosed in many populations, with an overall frequency of dysferlinopathies of 1 in 1 million.

 Laboratory features.
 CK was normal.
 EMG showed myopathic pattern.
 Muscle biopsy showed myopathy with frequent rimmed vacuoles and mild type I fiber predominance.